- What is sustainable finance?

 Sustainable finance at the national level

-At its meeting in February 2019, the State Secretaries’ Committee for Sustainable Development tasked the Ministry of Finance and the Ministry for the Environment, Nature Conservation and Nuclear Safety with developing a Sustainable Finance Strategy in the framework of the German Sustainable Development Strategy, in collaboration with the Ministry for Economic Affairs and Energy and in consultation with all federal ministries.
+At its meeting in February 2019, the State Secretaries’ Committee for Sustainable Development tasked the Ministry of Finance and the Ministry for the Environment, Nature Conservation and Nuclear Safety with developing a Sustainable Finance Strategy in the framework of the German Sustainable Development Strategy, in collaboration with the Ministry for Economic Affairs and Climate Action and in consultation with all federal ministries.
 As sustainable finance depends on dialogue between various stakeholder groups, the Finance Ministry and the Environment Ministry, in close collaboration with the Ministry for Economic Affairs, established a Sustainable Finance Committee 7 in June 2019, which aims to institutionalise the substantive dialogue.
 Thirty-eight representatives from the financial sector, the real economy, academia and civil society, as well as associations and authorities, are currently discussing potential recommendations for action which could serve as the basis for a German Sustainable Finance Strategy.
 To this end, the Committee published an interim report in March 2020 setting out initial substantive ideas, and invited discussion by launching a consultation.
 8 Alongside the Committee’s official meetings, informal workshops have also been held on various key issues, such as the integration of sustainability-related issues in the context of federal investments, the issuance of green or sustainable federal securities, technical issues regarding the implementation of the EU taxonomy, or the role of the real economy in sustainable finance.

 German Sustainable Development Strategy